-I received this book for free from BookSprout in exchange for an honest review.
+I received this book for free from BookSprout to facilitate my review.
 This does not affect my opinion of the book or the content of my review.The Sheikh's Tempting Nanny by Leslie North

 Also by this author: Protecting the Single Mother, Protecting His Pregnant Partner